MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Add-ACSFarm.md

 ```

 ## DESCRIPTION
-The **Add-ACSFarm** cmdlet registers a provisioned ACS farm.
+The **Add-ACSFarm** cmdlet registers a provisioned Access Control Server (ASS) farm.
-Service Admin uses the cmdlet to registered that farm to SRP.
+Service Admin uses the cmdlet to registered that farm to Service Resource Provider (SRP).

 ## EXAMPLES